edibotopic/edibotopic-website/content/notes/DITA.md

 * Concept: explanatory information, background, and overviews
 * Reference: concise, factual material, like an API reference

-Later specifications include more specialised types, including:
+More recent specifications have more specialised types, including:

 * Troubleshooting
 * Glossary terms